microsoft/CNTK/Documentation/Documents/Configuration Files.md

 descriptor->GradientParam(inputIndex, paramOptionsInput | paramOptionsOutput | paramOptionsInitialize);
 ```

-The second parameter is interesting because it is required to retain it value from one call to the next, this is done in a filter graph by having a parameter be input and output at the same time, meaning it updates itself.
-There is a clear distinction between values that need to be maintained and those that are transcient in a filter graph, and this idiom is how we instruct PTaskGraphBuilder to retain the value.
+The second parameter is interesting because it is required to retain its value from one call to the next, this is done in a filter graph by having a parameter be input and output at the same time, meaning it updates itself.
+There is a clear distinction between values that need to be maintained and those that are transient in a filter graph, and this idiom is how we instruct PTaskGraphBuilder to retain the value.
 The Initialize option is also necessary so on the first iteration the matrix will be cleared out (zeros).

-The last parameter is the gradient matrix of the current node, and is an input (defaults for this function).
+The last parameter is the gradient matrix of the current node and is an input (defaults for this function).

 ```
 descriptor->GradientParam();